actolonen/Analysis_Lab/README.md

 # Analysis_Lab
-Collection of analyses methods we use in lab
+This repo is a collection of useful methods to analyze laboratory data.